 Looks familiar, right?
 It’s now made by machines, but it was originally woven by hand on large looms.
 Apparently Di Martini Damaschi, in Lorsica, was still weaving damask on a loom from the early 1900’s.

-I programmed “Lorsica” into my GPS and off I went.
+I programmed “Lorsica” into the map on my phone and off I went.
 If I had been looking at an actual map, I would have seen what I was getting into.
 Just look at these zigging and zagging roads, which, by the way, are on the side of a mountain.

-Relying on my GPS, I headed blindly up the mountain.
+Relying solely on my GPS, I headed blindly up the mountain.

 It turned out to be a one lane, yes, zigging and zagging road with the imposing, craggy mountain on one side and a seemingly five thousand foot drop on the other.
 With little or no guard rail.

 FYI, I stopped the car to take these pictures, just in case you’re wondering.

 About every five minutes there was a falling rock sign, which, let’s face it, didn’t help the trepidation I was feeling driving up this mountain.

 The hairpin turns around the mountain were so tight that you couldn’t see if someone was coming in the opposite direction.
 Lucky for me, there was NO ONE coming in the opposite direction.

 Wait a minute…why was there no one coming in the opposite direction?

 I crawled up the mountain, trying to avoid looking at the drop on my right side.
 My rental car had this feature where it would “beep-beep-beep” if it got too close to something, which was great if you were backing up into a parking place.